zaigie/stream-infer/README.md

 In this way, you have completed the encapsulation and will be able to call it normally in the future.

+> [!CAUTION]
+> In many cases, we use CUDA or MPS to accelerate inference, but please note that when you use either of these accelerations:
+>
+> **No Tensors should be returned** in the ` run()` function of `BaseAlgo` you inherit from!
+Please try to manually convert them into standard Python data formats, such as dictionaries.
+>
+> This is due to the multi-process environment, and it may also be because my learning is not deep enough.
+If there are better solutions, I will try to resolve them.

 ### Dispatcher

 Dispatcher serves as the central service linking playback and inference, caching inference frames, distributing inference frames, and collecting inference time and result data.